China–United States relations: Rapid deterioration of relations (2019–2020)

 Michael D. Swaine warned in 2019, "The often positive and optimistic forces, interests, and beliefs that sustained bilateral ties for decades are giving way to undue pessimism, hostility, and a zero-sum mindset in almost every area of engagement."

 The U.S.-China relationship is confronting its most daunting challenge in the forty years since the two countries established diplomatic ties.
 Current trends portend steadily worsening relations over the long term, with increasingly adverse consequences for all actors involved.
 Specifically, Beijing and Washington are transitioning from a sometimes contentious yet mutually beneficial relationship to an increasingly antagonistic, mutually destructive set of interactions.
 The often positive and optimistic forces, interests, and beliefs that sustained bilateral ties for decades are giving way to undue pessimism, hostility, and a zero-sum mindset in almost every area of engagement.

-According to two experts on U.S.-China relations, Rosemary Foot and Amy King, the consensus of experts is that:
+According to two experts on US–China relations, Rosemary Foot and Amy King, the consensus of experts is that:

 The relationship began to deteriorate in the second decade of the 21st century, and that the Trump administration has accelerated the deterioration.
 Explanations...have ranged over a large number of factors, all of which have played some role.
 Some relate to changes in official personnel in both the United States and China, others to the shifts and relative power between the two countries after the 2008 financial crisis, and yet others to China's greater determination to reform global governance institutions and to play more of a global leadership role.

 Foot and King emphasize China's aggressive efforts in developing cutting-edge technologies with significant military and commercial implications, while the United States sees the need to defend itself aggressively against technological theft.

-U.S. academics have made various policy prescriptions for the United States within the context of its deteriorating relationship with China.
+US academics have made various policy prescriptions for the United States within the context of its deteriorating relationship with China.

 According to Lawrence J. Lau, a major cause of the deterioration is the growing battle between China and the United States for global economic and technological dominance.
 More generally, he argues, "It is also a reflection of the rise of populism, isolationism, nationalism and protectionism almost everywhere in the world, including in the US."
-According to Ian Bremmer, the U.S. and China are in a technology cold war and Trump's technology war against the PRC has been his administration's biggest foreign policy win, saying, "on the issue of tech decoupling that it was America out front with most allies on board."
-According to Greg Autry, an academic at the University of Southern California, Trump's China policy was working, pointing to increased revenue intakes by the Treasury Department and offshoring by U.S. manufacturing supply chains from China, and crediting the administration for being the first to fully recognize that globalization had not delivered for Americans and that China was an existential threat.
+According to Ian Bremmer, the US and China are in a technology cold war and Trump's technology war against the PRC has been his administration's biggest foreign policy win, saying, "on the issue of tech decoupling that it was America out front with most allies on board."
+According to Greg Autry, an academic at the University of Southern California, Trump's China policy was working, pointing to increased revenue intakes by the Treasury Department and offshoring by US manufacturing supply chains from China, and crediting the administration for being the first to fully recognize that globalization had not delivered for Americans and that China was an existential threat.